dotmesh-io/docs/hugo/content/tutorials/hello-dotmesh-kubernetes.md

 dm checkout branch_a
 {{< /copyable >}}

+Start the app in your Kubernetes cluster:

+{{< copyable name="step-17" >}}
+cd kubernetes
+sed -i 's/master/branch_a/' redis-pvc.yaml
+kubectl apply -f .
+{{< /copyable >}}

-Now navigate to http://localhost:8100/ and you should see the same data that your coworker created running locally!
+Now navigate to http://`<ip-of-a-cluster-node>`:30004/ and you should see the same data that your coworker created running on your Kubernetes cluster!

 ## What's next?